The reason peculiar velocities grow faster in general relativity than in Newtonian gravity: Covariant treatment of peculiar velocities

-Taking the time derivative of (\ref{Aa3}a), employing Eq.~(\ref{laux}) above and using the auxiliary background and linear relations given in \S~\ref{sssRT} previously, one can easily show that $\dot{A}_a=0$.
-Accordingly, when only the flux-effects are accounted for, linear peculiar velocities are driven by a time-invariant 4-acceleration.
-In such case, the differential equation (\ref{GRdotv}) accepts the linearly growing solution
+By taking the time derivative of (\ref{Aa3}a), employing Eq.~(\ref{laux}), and using the auxiliary background and linear relations given in Sect.~\ref{sssRT} previously, one can easily show that $\dot{A}_a=0$.
+Accordingly, when only the flux-effects are accounted for, linear peculiar velocities are driven by a time-invariant four-acceleration.
+In such cases, the differential equation (\ref{GRdotv}) accepts the linearly growing solution